inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

 spectrum is much smaller than the Wifi's; similarly, the Wifi frame is much shorter than the WPAN.

-The Wifi channel is set to Channel 9 (center frequency of 2452MHz) to ensure that the Wifi transmissions overlap with the 802.15.4 transmissions in frequency.
+The analog model is configured to be dimensional, and the Wifi channel is set to Channel 9 (center frequency of 2452MHz) to ensure that the Wifi transmissions overlap with the 802.15.4 transmissions in frequency.
 Here is the configuration for the Wifi host radios in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini
-   :start-at: Ieee80211DimensionalRadio
+   :start-at: signalAnalogRepresentation
    :end-at: channelNumber
    :language: ini

 .. note:: The channel number is set to 8 because in INET's 802.11 model, the channels are numbered from 0, so that this setting corresponds to Wifi Channel 9.

-The WPAN hosts are configured to have an :ned:`Ieee802154NarrowbandInterface`, with a :ned:`Ieee802154NarrowbandDimensionalRadio`.
+The WPAN hosts are configured to have an :ned:`Ieee802154NarrowbandInterface`, with a :ned:`Ieee802154NarrowbandRadio`.
 As in the case of the Wifi hosts, the default flat signal shape is used in time.
 In frequency, we'll use a more realistic shape, based on the modulated spectrum of the CC2420 Zigbee transmitter: